UniversityRadioYork/ury-playd/README.md

 This environment isn't currently supported, but it shouldn't be much work to make that happen.

-### Build without CMake

-#### POSIX (GNU/Linux, BSD, macOS)

-**Warning**: This method of building `playd` is liable to be removed in favour of CMake in future.

-`playd` comes with `config.sh`, a Bourne shell script that will generate a GNU-compatible Makefile that can be used both to make and install.

-To use the Makefile, you'll need [GNU Make] and `pkg-config` (or equivalent), and pkg-config packages for SDL2, libuv, and any needed decoder libraries.
-We've tested building playd on Gentoo, FreeBSD 10, and macOS, but other POSIX-style operating systems should work.

-Using the Makefile is straightforward:

-* Ensure you have the dependencies above;
-* Run `config.sh` (optionally, read it first to see if any variables need to be overriden for your environment);
-* Optionally read the generated `Makefile`, to make sure it's ok;
-* Run `make` (or whatever GNU Make is called on your OS; in FreeBSD, for example, it'd be `gmake`), and, optionally, `sudo make install`.
-  The latter will globally install playd and its man page.

-#### FreeBSD (10+)

-FreeBSD 10 and above come with `clang` 3.3 as standard, which should be able to compile `playd`.  `gcc` is available through the FreeBSD Ports Collection and package repositories.

-You will need `gmake`, as `Makefile` is incompatible with BSD make.
-Sorry!

-Then, run `gmake` (__not__ `make`), and, optionally, `gmake install` to install `playd` (as root):

-    user@freebsd:~/ % gmake
-    root@freebsd:~/ # gmake install

-#### Windows

-You should use CMake.

 ### Ports

 The `ports/` directory contains files for performing fully automated